eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 Besides common raw-byte-oriented API (`ZShm` and `ZShmMut`) typed API is also supported through `Typed` and `TypedLayout` generics.
 See [Allocation API](https://github.com/eclipse-zenoh/zenoh/blob/main/examples/examples/z_alloc_shm.rs) and [zshm](https://github.com/kydos/zshm) examples.

+## On the wire

+From the wire perspective, an SHM buffer reference is transmitted as a small Zenoh message with a 16-byte payload.
+It travels over the same transport links and configurations as any other Zenoh message, making SHM fully compatible with existing link setups.

 ## Virtual memory management

 Zenoh pre-commits and locks shared-memory pages.
 This means once a buffer is allocated, it will not fault or be swapped out during use, ensuring consistent performance.

 > **Best practices**
 >
-> Make sure your system has enough free RAM to hold all SHM segments, since our memory is not overcommitted.
+> - Make sure your system has enough free RAM to hold all SHM segments, since our memory is not overcommitted.
 >
-> On Linux, raise the memlock limit if needed (for example, `ulimit -l unlimited`) so Zenoh can lock the necessary memory.
+> - On Linux, raise the memlock limit if needed (for example, `ulimit -l unlimited`) so Zenoh can lock the necessary memory.

 ## Docker